At 22, on my first day at my first real job, I became convinced that I had doomed myself to a mediocre career.

 Instead of applying for a prestigious consulting job like my UVa peers, I had become paralyzed by inaction.
 My career decision felt both intractable and impossibly high-stakes: either my next job would put me on the fast-track to success, impact, and meaning; or I would condemn myself to a self-perpetuating string of mediocre gigs.
 I was like Esther from The Bell Jar, starving at the foot of the fig tree, and my indecision was rewarded with a single wretched job offer from my friend’s sympathetic father, writing loan servicing valuations for $37K/year.

-That one year with RP Financial is as close as I’ve ever come to an emo phase.
-Finally, like a volcano of angst, I completely upended my life, and discovered and expanded my self-efficacy in the process.
-I was unlocked by two great ideas about navigating the ambiguity of pivotal career choices, especially when you’re uncertain.
-One idea, from Why Greatness Can’t Be Planned, applies to the lucky few that have an abiding curiosity they might pursue, but who aren’t sure where it leads.
+I hit rock bottom at RP Financial: I didn’t like my job, my city, my friends, my future.
+After a year of angst, I became desperate enough to completely upend my life, and discovered my own agency in the process.
+I was unlocked by two great ideas about navigating my career while uncertain.
+One idea, from Why Greatness Can’t Be Planned, applies to the lucky few that have an abiding curiosity they might pursue, but who aren’t yet sure where it leads.
 The other idea, from So Good They Can’t Ignore You, showed me what to do when I didn’t have any such curiosity.

-I know that there’s a lot of content written about this topic, but I think that my perspective is somewhat unique as I’ve pivoted my career twice, each time to my great satisfaction, over the course of four separate sabbaticals.
+I know there’s a lot of content written about this topic, but hopefully my perspective is still worth contributing.
+I’ve now pivoted my career twice, each time to my great satisfaction, after four sabbaticals in 11 years.

 Strategy #1: follow your curiosity, if you can

-It sounds fun, but the day-to-day experience is actually rather uncomfortable and frustrating.
-You hit frequent dead ends, constantly wonder whether you’re wasting your time, and feel like an unwashed degenerate whenever a respectably employed friends asks what you’ve been up to (it’s crucial to have friends that understand what you’re doing, and these friends mainly hang out in San Francisco).
+It sounds fun to follow your curiosity, but the day-to-day experience is actually rather uncomfortable and frustrating.
+I hit frequent dead ends and felt like an unwashed degenerate whenever a respectably employed friend asked what I’d been up to.
+It was crucial to have supportive friends that understood my path.

 I often felt that I was wasting my time.
 It was only when I zoomed out and asked myself whether I felt like my ideas were improving from month to month that I could tell that I was making progress.

 I quit with a vague plan to pursue independent research into community.
-21 months later, I’m building a multigenerational campus that vastly exceeds my initial hopes and goals and have a coherent and tractable strategy and am financially sustainable.
+21 full-time months later, after collecting “stepping stones” and gradually realizing what works and how they fit together, I’m building something that vastly exceeds my initial hopes, have a coherent and tractable strategy and am financially sustainable.

 There are a couple of common beliefs that I updated in the course of this process, that I sometimes see holding people back from fully grokking the mindset.

 The other is the idea that you need to have a business plan.
 Keeping in mind that all advice is context-dependent and that I’m not particularly motivated by money, but: I always trusted that if I created real value for people, that down the road I would find a way to monetize.
-Keeping in mind that all advice is context dependent and fully disclaiming any disasters that ensue from following this advice that may be idiosyncratic to my situation: this strategy totally worked for me.
-I mean, sure, I may have run through all my savings and perhaps maxed out a credit card.
-But I also won a cool grant and am now on the path to indefinite financial sustainability doing work that feels incredibly meaningful and exciting, and that will probably result in more long-term wealth than my other career paths anyway.
+Keeping in mind that all advice is context dependent and fully disclaiming any disasters that ensue from following this advice: don’t fixate on making money too early.

 My takeaway from this possibly idiosyncratic experience is that following the gradient of aliveness unlocks vast stores of energy and creativity that you simply can’t sustainably access from a place of self-coercion.